-Fact, Fiction, and Forecast [FFF] demonstrates that reordering creates problems as well as opportunities for cognitive advancement.
+Fact, Fiction, and Forecast demonstrates that reordering creates problems as well as opportunities for cognitive advancement.
 The fact that the members of every collection have some feature in common gives rise not only to insightful metaphors but also to the new riddle of induction.
-The job of induction is to project from a limited body of evidence to a wider class of cases.
+Induction involves projecting from a limited body of evidence.
 But every body of evidence belongs to a multitude of wildly divergent extensions.
 To which of them ought we project?
 The grue paradox affords a trenchant example of the difficulty.
-Let us define 'grue' as follows: